wvffle/wvffle/README.md

 # Oh, hello!
-Hey, I'm a js/frontend developer.
+Hey, I'm a frontend developer.
 The framework I adore is Vue.js since it's first release.
 So a couple of years right now.

-I'm also one of [mineflayer](https://github.com/PrismarineJS/mineflayer) maintainers.
-Unfortunately due to the fact that I'm a busy person, all of my PRs or projects are now paused so my work here goes down to moderating issues and reviewing PRs, which trust me, can be frustrating...
-But someone has to do it right? :)
+I'm currently working on [funkwhale](https://funkwhale.audio/), a community-driven project that lets you listen and share music and audio within a decentralized, open network.

+I was also one of [mineflayer](https://github.com/PrismarineJS/mineflayer) maintainers.

 #### Contact
 - irc: *wvffle* on libera